deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 Here is an example of creating two `NodeGroups` using spot-node nodes:

-If ng `worker-spot` reaches its maximum(5), then nodes will be ordered from ng `worker`.
+Once the `worker-spot` NodeGroup reaches its maximum (5 nodes in the example above), the nodes will be provisioned from the `worker` NodeGroup.

-The node templates(labels/taints) for ng `worker` and `worker-spot` must be the same or at least must be suitable for the load that triggers the cluster growth process.
+Note that node templates (labels/taints) for `worker` and `worker-spot` NodeGroups must be the same (or at least suitable for the load that triggers the cluster scaling process).